 Let’s get started!

-Start by going to paycheckcity.com and entering in your current payroll information.
+Navigate to paycheckcity.com and enter your current payroll information.
 Your payroll information will be on your most recent check stub.

 On the homepage, you’ll be presented with a row of options that look like this.